sei-protocol/sei-js/packages/cosmos/README.md

 The `@sei-js/cosmos/` package provides a REST client for the Sei chain.
 It is built on top of `@cosmjs/rest` and provides a more user-friendly interface for interacting with the Sei chain.
 It supports all Sei cosmos RPC endpoints and provides a more user-friendly interface for querying a Sei chain.

 ## Development

+### Pre-requisites
+- Buf installed on your machine. https://buf.build/docs/installation

 This package is generated using buf.build.
-To regenerate the types, run `yarn generate` which builds the types from proto files with the buf build `ts-proto` plugin.
+To regenerate the types, run `yarn generate` which builds the types from proto files with the buf build `ts-proto` and `protoc-gen-grpc-gateway-ts` plugins.
 From there, typescript is used in a postprocessing script to extract the necessary types and perform any formatting required.